clay-bwo/personal-data/README.md

 # personal-data
 my resume, things i think you should know about me, and books i take from

 I like free open source software, as such I use Linux as my OS on my machine, powered mainly by terminal use and any applications made to make things easier.
-I find this important for my workflow as it allows me to do whatever I want whenever I want, but things aren't in my face that don't need to be, which makes an astronomical difference in productivity for my young mind to flourish.
+I find this important for my workflow as it allows me to do whatever I want whenever I want, but things aren't in my face that don't need to be, which makes a positive difference in productivity for my young mind to flourish.

 The books I try to stick with in my life are purely philosophy, I'll list them in order of familiarity.